ChatDeBlofeld/seafile-arm-docker-base/README.md

 -p 8000:8000 -p 8082:8082
 ```

-The installation is auto-configured and ready to be used behind Apache/Nginx, [as recommended in the manual](https://manual.seafile.com/deploy/using_mysql/#starting-seafile-server-and-seahub-website).
+The installation is auto-configured and ready to be used behind Apache/Nginx.

 ### Parameters